 Most people know that sodas—which are carbonated—aren’t good for their teeth.
-This is due to their extremely high sugar content, but is their carbonation harmful to your smile?
+This is due to their extremely high sugar content, but is carbonation harmful to your smile?

-fizz of soda but want to protect their teeth from the acidity and harmful sugar content of these
+Carbonated drinks are made with carbon dioxide, which is added to the water under pressure to make the bubbles you love.
+Sparkling water is an attractive option for people who love the fizz of soda but want to protect their teeth from the acidity and harmful sugar content of these

 All carbonated drinks pose some risk to teeth—here’s why.